D2D Coded Caching from Two Classes of Optimal DPDAs using Cross Resolvable Designs: Conclusion

 \section{Conclusion}

-In this work, we constructed two new classes of DPDAs using cross resolvable design which give low subpacketization level D2D schemes.
-The first class of constructed DPDA achieves the lower bound on the transmission load of DPDA given in \cite{JMQX} while requiring a subpacketization level lesser than that of the JCM scheme.
-Thus finding the least subpacketization level required to achieve the lower bound on the transmission load of DPDA given in \cite{JMQX} is an interesting open problem.
-We then proposed another lower bound on the transmission load of a DPDA and showed that the second class of constructed DPDA achieves this lower bound.
+In this work, we constructed five classes of DPDAs using combinatorial designs that provide low subpacketization level D2D schemes.
+The first three classes of constructed DPDAs achieve the known lower bound on the transmission load of DPDA while requiring a subpacketization level lower than that of the JCM scheme.
+We then proposed another lower bound on the transmission load of a DPDA and constructed two classes of novel DPDAs that achieve this lower bound.
+Constructing new classes of DPDAs that achieve the lower bound on the transmission load of a DPDA is an interesting open problem.